Friend-Based Ranking: Incomplete rankings

 \section{Incomplete rankings}

 We now consider communities which are not completely informative.
 There are realizations of the type ${\bf T}$ for which individuals collectively cannot construct a complete ranking.
-Some agents cannot be ranked, and we denote by $i \bowtie_{\bf T} j$ the fact that $i$ and $j$ cannot be compared using the information contained in ${\bf T}$.
+Some individuals cannot be ranked, and we denote by $i \bowtie_{\bf T} j$ the fact that $i$ and $j$ cannot be compared using the information contained in ${\bf T}$.
 Note however that the mechanism $\rho$ defines a complete ranking of all individuals in the community.
 It must thus choose an arbitrary ranking between incomparable individuals at ${\bf T}$.
 We first show that Theorem \ref{theocomp} can be generalized to communities which are not completely informative.

-\begin{theorem} An ex post incentive-compatible and efficient mechanism exists if and only if, for all pair of linked individuals $(i,j)$ (i.e. $g_{ij}=1$), there exists a third individual $k$ who observes both $i$ and $j$, i.e., $g_{ik}g_{jk}=1$. \end{theorem}
+\begin{theorem} An ex post incentive-compatible and efficient mechanism exists if and only if, for every pair of linked individuals $(i,j)$ (i.e. $g_{ij}=1$), there exists a third individual $k$ who observes both $i$ and $j$, i.e., $g_{ik}g_{jk}=1$. \end{theorem}

 Theorem \ref{theocomp2} identifies network structures under which the planner can extract all local information from the community, for any realization of characteristics.
-All friends must have a friend in common and the social network which is thus formed of a collection of triangles.
-This is similar to the structure of communities identified in \citet*{jackson2012social} where all social links are supported.
+All friends must have a friend in common and the social network is thus formed of a collection of triangles.
+This is similar to the structure of communities identified in \citet*{jackson2012social} where any social link is ``supported" by links to a common friend.
 Figure \ref{figsupport} illustrates one of these networks.
-Notice that some comparisons are supported as links within the triangles, and other comparisons are supported as links across triangles.
-Links across triangles do not play a role in \citet*{jackson2012social} favor exchange context.
+Notice that some comparisons are supported as links within the triangles whereas other comparisons are supported as links across triangles.
+Links across triangles do not play a role in the \citet*{jackson2012social} favor exchange context.